canerbasat/MVCefProject/README.md

 # MVCefProject

+OSX .Net Core Project - Error messages you may receive

 ------------------------------------------------------------------------------------------------------------------------------
  dotnet ef migrations add InitialCreate  =>  Startup project 'Catalog.DataAccess.csproj' targets framework '.NETStandard'.
 There is no runtime associated with this framework, and projects targeting it cannot be executed directly.
 To use the Entity Framework Core .NET Command-line Tools with this project, add an executable project targeting .NET Core or .NET Framework that references this project, and set it as the startup project using --startup-project; or, update this project to cross-target .NET Core or .NET Framework.
 For more information on using the EF Core Tools with .NET Standard projects, see https://go.microsoft.com/fwlink/?linkid=2034781